brendt/stitcher.io/src/content/blogs-for-devs/02-content-is-king.md

 - Good content is priority number 1.
 - Don't write when you're not inspired, you'll burn out in the long run.
+- Keep a backlog of ideas.
+- Have a design that puts focus on your content and make your blog performant to ensure a pleasant reading experience.
 - You don't need to be a master writer.
 Simple and plain English is fine.
 - Connect the dots when possible: each post is part of a larger whole.
 </div>